AustinKelsay/vibe-boilerplate/docs/setup.md

 ## Overview

-We'll create a series of documentation files that define your project's structure, rules, and implementation plan.
-This approach ensures clarity and consistency throughout development.
+Create comprehensive documentation that defines your project's structure, rules, and implementation plan.
+This documentation-first approach ensures clarity and consistency throughout development.

 ## Phase 1: Project Foundation